hiseh/Mica/README.md

 <br />
 <br />

-- `FontSize` The points of label text's font size.
+- `FontSize` The points of TextField text's font size.
 - `Bold` If it is `YES`, the font of text will be rendered in boldface else standard face.
 - `TextColor` The font color of text.
 It shoud be HEX String or Color property.
-- `BackgroundColor` The background color label.
+- `BackgroundColor` The background color of TextField.
 If it is empty, the background color will be `[UIColor clearColor]`
 - `Border`
 	* `Color` The color of label's border color.
 It shoud be HEX String or Color property.
 	* `Width` The width of label's border width.
 - `CornerRadius` The label's layer corner radius.
+- `ShowClearButton` If it is `YES`, TextField will display clear button when UITextFieldViewModeWhileEditing.

 <br />
 <br />
 **Return Value**<br />